 \subsubsection{The exploitation from 2E strategy}

-The purpose of the exploitation is to store/memorize the output of SDE (space-division exploration); that is, the exploration uses the corrected values and the original input neural signals to train a algorithm.
-In the train, the output of the exploitation is used to update weight $\bf\tilde{W}$ of the exploitation (closed-loop) or not to update that of the exploitation (open-loop).
-In the test, the trained exploitation is used for testing and can also prove the validity or $N$-confidence of the SDE's output.
-As we know, it is a matter of time for continuity to decode movement via neural signals.
+The purpose of the exploitation is to memorize or store the information (knowledge); that is, the exploration uses the corrected values and the original input neural signals to train an algorithm.
+In the training, the output of the exploitation is used to update weight $\bf\tilde{W}$ of the exploration (closed-loop) or else not used (open-loop).
+In the testing, the trained exploitation is used for testing and can also prove the $N$-confidence of the corrected position.
 Here, we choose a classic LSTM as the network skeleton to prove the effectiveness of our work.

-Finally, we believe that the core of the proposed ViF-SD2E should be the robustness and fault tolerance shown by ViF/SDE (ViF/SD exploration) so that the trained exploitation can reach a supervised level.
-Also, the robust sequence 0/1 signals from the external world (ViF) enter the SD2E to make neural signals of the brain have the ability to self-organize themselves for movement prediction (Local method).
+Finally, we believe that the main point of the proposed ViF-SD2E should be the robustness and fault tolerance shown by the ViF-SD2E so that the trained exploitation can reach the level of accuracy of a supervised one.
+Also, the robust sequence 0/1 signals from the ViF enter the SD2E to make the neural signals of the brain have the ability to self-organize themselves for movement prediction (the local method).